NIB-SI/Bacillus-Pti5/RNA-seq/02_GSEA/output/README.md

 # GSEA and visualisation output
-- GSEA output files
+- GSEA output files in the directories
-- Merged results
+- Results.xlsx - Merged results